Visyond/website-hugo/site/content/landings/sharing.md

     linkDescr: ''
     title: 'Manage access to your spreadsheet, down to the cell level'
   - descr: >-
-      In Visyond, each cell is a database that stores multiple inputs from different people, attachments and cases.
-Information about who changed what and when is always available for you to view.
+      In Visyond each cell is a database that stores multiple inputs from different people, comments and file attachments.
+No need to create duplicate files, and spend hours comparing different versions or tracking down changes.
+Finally, a single source of truth.
     featureImg: /img/illusrtation 1-2.png
     title: >-
       Reduce data chaos by keeping inputs from all contributors in a single